 Total Diet Research Center Method Development

 Researchers in KCL’s Total Diet Research Center (TDRC) routinely publish in scientific journals and books, and regularly present at regional, national, and international meetings and conferences.
 Members consult with CFSAN regarding the TDS program and interpretation of the data generated.
-They also collaborate with FDA centers and USDA’s Foreign Agriculture Service to address method development needs for national pesticide testing programs and work with other agencies to expand the lab capacity of international pesticides laboratories.
+They also collaborate with FDA centers to address method development needs for national food testing programs.

 - KCL is the only lab that performs fumonisin analysis.

 - KCL is one of the two ORA laboratories that analyze samples for arsenic speciation.